compulim/react-chain-of-responsibility/README.md

 When the chain of the `<Provider>` is updated, the lazy-loaded component will be rendered immediately.

-This recipe can also used to build multiple flavors of bundle and allow bundle to be composited to suit the apps need.
+This recipe can also help creating bundles with multiple flavors.

 ## Advanced usage